top of page

 Level: Undergraduate

-Description: Chemical engineering curriculum is mostly focused on fundamental principles of thermodynamics, kinetics, and transport phenomena that govern chemical processes, as well as the design of continuous reaction and separation systems for steady-state operation.
+Description: The chemical engineering curriculum is mostly focused on fundamental principles of thermodynamics, kinetics, and transport phenomena that govern chemical processes, as well as the design of continuous reaction and separation systems for steady-state operation.
 Chemical Process Dynamics and Control is concerned with the fact that real processes rarely operate under steady-state conditions, either due to process upsets or deliberate changes in operating steady states.
 This requires the design and implementation of automated control systems for enforcing the desired operating conditions.
 The key behind this is the concept of feedback which, in addition to making engineering systems work robustly and efficiently, is ubiquitous in chemical and energy systems.
 The course is integrative in nature, building on all other chemical engineering courses’ content and adding a fair number of new concepts.
 Its first part covers the analysis of the dynamic behavior of chemical processes.
 For small changes around a steady-state, this is adequately captured by the solution of linear ordinary differential equation (ODE) models.
 The second part introduces the concept of feedback and that of a closed-loop system (a process under a feedback controller) and covers the analysis of closed-loop behavior under different controllers, as well as the design of controllers that enforce desired performance.

-CHE 735 - Chemical Engineering Analysis I
+CHE 835 - Chemical Engineering Analysis

 Credits: 3